We're All in the Same Gang

 "We're All in the Same Gang" is a hip hop song by a collaboration of prominent American West Coast hip hop recording artists under the West Coast Rap All-Stars umbrella, who assembled to promote an anti-violence message.
 It was released on May 22, 1990 through Warner Bros.
 Records as the lead single and a title track from the compilation album of the same name.
 Produced by Dr. Dre, the posse cut features contributions from King Tee, Body & Soul, Def Jef, Michel'le, Tone-Lōc, Above The Law, Ice-T, Dr. Dre, MC Ren, J. J. Fad, Young MC, Digital Underground, Oaktown's 3.5.7, MC Hammer and Eazy-E, with the voice of the news reader in the song's intro was done by then-future World Championship Wrestling announcer Lee Marshall.
-Music video for the song was directed by Ken Andrews.
+The song's music video was directed by Ken Andrews.

 The single peaked at number 35 on the Billboard Hot 100, number 10 on the Hot R&B/Hip-Hop Songs and topped the Hot Rap Songs chart in the United States.
-It was certified Gold by the Recording Industry Association of America on September 19, 1990 for selling 500,000 units.
-It also made it to number 11 on the Official New Zealand Music Chart.
+It was certified Gold by the Recording Industry Association of America on September 19, 1990 for selling 500,000 units, and also made it to number 11 on the Official New Zealand Music Chart.

-It was nominated for a Grammy Award for Best Rap Performance by a Duo or Group at the 33rd Annual Grammy Awards, but lost to Quincy Jones, Melle Mel, Ice-T, Big Daddy Kane and Kool Moe Dee's "Back on the Block".
+The song was nominated for a Grammy Award for Best Rap Performance by a Duo or Group at the 33rd Annual Grammy Awards, but lost to Quincy Jones, Melle Mel, Ice-T, Big Daddy Kane and Kool Moe Dee's "Back on the Block".